XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 ## Master Key Pair

-The master key pair is composed of a private key and a public key.
-In addition to being able to sign all transactions that a regular key pair can, the master key pair's private key is the only key that can be used to perform the following actions:
+The master key pair is composed of a secret key and a public key.
+In addition to being able to sign all transactions that a regular key pair can, the master key pair's secret key is the only key that can be used to perform the following actions:

 * [Disable the master public key](accountset.html).